 This contribution proposes to define an initial profiles definition for VVC operation range profiles.
 The proposed profile text is based on HEVC format range extension profile but there are some changes.

+v2 applied some editorial improvements and added references information.

 Introduction